-Fatal Catch - the twelfth in the DI Andy Horton series
+Fatal Catch - no. 12 in the DI Andy Horton series

 DI Horton is called out to examine a gruesome catch by two fishermen: a human hand.

 Soon he finds himself immersed in a complex case where everyone has a reason to lie and no one is who they seem.

 "Plenty of red herrings and a surprising culprit.
 Series fans will appreciate additional clues about the unsolved murder of Horton’s mother, Jennifer, more than 30 years earlier."
 Publishers Weekly

 "A great read for mystery lovers with plenty to keep you guessing until the last moment."
 Crime Book Club

 Available in paperback, hardcover and as an e book and on Amazon Kindle and Kobo.
 Also available for loan from UK, USA and Commonwealth Libraries.

 DI Andy Horton is called out to examine a gruesome catch by two fishermen: a human hand.Is it that of missing violent criminal Alfie Wright – or is he the killer?
 And where is the rest of the corpse?
 Soon Horton finds himself immersed in a complex case where everyone has a reason to lie and no one is who they seem.
 Assailed by doubts both in his personal and professional life, Horton desperately tries to keep his emotional feelings under control and his focus on his work.
 His instincts tell him to trust no one and believe nothing; he’s not sure though whether this time he’ll succeed …

 Set against the atmospheric backdrop of the sea in the Solent area of Portsmouth and the Isle of Wight on the South Coast of England.
 Pauline Rowson has been hailed as "redefining the genre of the police drama”.
 Her cops are tough yet fallible.